NASA-Openscapes/2022-Fall-ECOSTRESS-Cloud-Workshop/index.md

 ### Workshop Outcomes

-At the end of the two days, participants should be able to find and access ECOSTRESS v2 data in the NASA Earthdata Cloud (hosted in AWS).
+At the end of the workshop, participants should be able to find and access ECOSTRESS v2 data in the NASA Earthdata Cloud (hosted in AWS).
 Workshop materials will be available for future reference following the completion of the workshop/ECOSTRESS Science Team meeting

-> **NOTE:** ECOSTRESS v2 data will only be available to approved individuals.
-Please work with Christine Lee (christine.m.lee@jpl.nasa.gov) to have your name added to the allowlist.

 ## Acknowledgements

-2022 ECOSTRESS Cloud Workshop is hosted by NASA's LP DAAC with support from the NASA Openscapes Project, with cloud computing infrastructure by 2i2c.
+2022 Fall ECOSTRESS Cloud Workshop is hosted by NASA's LP DAAC with support from the NASA Openscapes Project, with cloud computing infrastructure by 2i2c.